quintquant/jarvis/README.md

 Software to carry out Principal Component Analysis (PCA) of experimental (or simulated) data.

 This software was originally developed by Jorge Quintanilla as part of a collaboration involving Stuart Gibson, Robert Twyman, Gunnar Moller and Tymoteusz Tula, all at the University of Kent.
+For licensing information, see COPYING.

 This software is optimised for Octave but can be easily adapted for use with Matlab.

+REQUIREMENTS

+A working installation of Octave (the software has been tested on Octave 3.4.3; the source code has comments explaining how it can be adapted for use on Matlab).

+INSTALLATION

+No installation required - just place the file functions_PCA_current.m in your working directory.

+USAGE

+Start Octave.

+Type the command

+ source "functions_PCA_current.m"

+This will make available the following Octave functions:

+PCA
+gen_A
+gen_image_matrix
+recons
+scores

+The usage of each of these functions is documented thorugh comments within its source code.